xxuejie/ckb-graphql-server/README.md

 Again, if you are running CKB in a different directory than `/foo/bar`, you need to modify the command accordingly.

 Now if you go to `http://localhost:3000`, you should have a GraphQL server to play with.

-# Caveat

-Due to limitations in `rust-rocksdb`, we can only work with rocksdb's read only mode, not secondary mode for now.
-This will have a severe performance degradation for now, we will see if we can tackle this later.